COMPETITIVE JUNIOR TENNIS PLAYERS, BEST TENNIS ACADEMY, BEST TENNIS COACHES, TENNIS LESSONS AND TENNIS TRAINING IN SINGAPORE

 Once they are in secondary school, Competitive Junior Tennis Players ranking in Singapore is also important because typically, the top 6 players get invited to try out for World Junior Games, Junior Davis Cup, Junior Fed Cup, and Asean Schools tournament and the Youth Olympic Games to represent Singapore in international competition.
 Such national representation is important from Junior to receive their Colours Award from the Ministry of Education which has an important bearing on the scholarship opportunities.

-If you are serious about developing your child into a competitive junior tennis player in Singapore, the most effective approach is to send Junior for private tennis lessons.
-Private tennis lessons are one-to-one tennis trainings between Junior as his personal coach that is usually sixty, ninety or a hundred and twenty minutes.
-Providing Junior with the best private tennis lessons in Singapore are important because this is when fundamentals and techniques are imparted and repeated.
-Because the time is solely for Junior, and the tennis lesson is customised specifically to Junior and his or her attributes and temperament and approach to the game, and a high volume of repetition which is essential for improvement is achieved.
+If you are serious about developing your child into a competitive junior tennis player in Singapore, the most effective approach is to send child for private tennis lessons.
+Private tennis lessons are one-to-one tennis training between Junior as his personal coach that is usually sixty, ninety or a hundred and twenty minutes session.
+Providing the Junior with the best private tennis lessons in Singapore is important because this is when fundamentals and techniques are imparted and repeated.
+Because the time is solely for Junior, and the tennis lesson is customised specifically to Junior and his or her attributes, temperament and approach to the game, and a high volume of repetition which is essential for improvement is achieved.

 In Daniel Coyle’s “The Talent Code“, a lot of research and evidence reveal that high volume repetition of the correct technique is a cornerstone for improvement.
 It is also during private tennis lessons that aspects such as tennis tactics and mental toughness are also imparted to Junior.
 The best tennis coaches in Singapore are keenly aware of this and make imparting such skills an important part of their private tennis lessons.